-CIF-3 Flood Model Architecture and Component Design
+CIF-3 Flood Model Organization and Component Design\

-- A. The modeling organization shall maintain and document (1) detailed control and data flowcharts and interface specifications for each software component, (2) schema definitions for each database and data file, (3) flowcharts illustrating flood model-related flow of information and its processing by modeling organization personnel or consultants, and (4) system model representations associated with (1)-(3).
-Documentation shall be to the level of components that make significant contributions to the flood model output. - B. All flowcharts (e.g., software, data, and system models) shall be based on (1) a referenced industry standard (e.g., Unified Modeling Language (UML), Business Process Model and Notation (BPMN), Systems Modeling Language (SysML)), or (2) a comparable internally-developed standard which is separately documented.
+- A. The following shall be maintained and documented: (1) detailed control and data flowcharts and interface specifications for each software component, (2) schema definitions for each database and data file, (3) flowcharts illustrating flood model-related flow of information and its processing by modeling organization personnel or consultants, (4) network organization, and (5) system model representations associated with (1)-(4) above.
+Documentation shall be to the level of components that make significant contributions to the flood model output. - B. All flowcharts (e.g., software, data, and system models) in the submission or in other relevant documentation shall be based on (1) a referenced industry standard (e.g., UML, BPMN, SysML), or (2) a comparable internally-developed standard which is separately documented.

-Purpose: To design the flood model once requirements (CIF-2, Flood Model Requirements) have been specified.
+Purpose: To design the flood model once requirements (Flood Standard CIF-2, Flood Model Requirements) have been specified.
 The software system (comprised of code and data) and the business process (composed of people and information flows) are designed as a collection of interconnected components.
+Flood models are designed to function over networks and sometimes are embedded in more than one platform.
+Networks include component nodes such as router, client, server, and cloud.

-These components are frequently specified in hierarchical flowcharts and diagrams.
-Example components might include: FLOODS, TERRAIN, FLOOD ELEVATION OR DEPTH, WAVE CONDITIONS, FLOOD EXTENT, DAMAGE, and FLOOD LOSS COSTS, and the major sub-components of each.
+Flood model components are frequently specified in hierarchical flowcharts and diagrams.
+Example components might include: FLOOD, TERRAIN, FLOOD ELEVATION OR DEPTH, WAVE CONDITIONS, FLOOD EXTENT, DAMAGE, and FLOOD LOSS COSTS, and the major sub-components of each.
 The purpose of each example component is, as follows:

-- 1. FLOODS accepts historical flood event data sources and generates historical and stochastic flood events; - 2.
+- 1. FLOOD accepts historical flood event data sources and generates historical and stochastic flood events; - 2.
 TERRAIN accepts topographic, bathymetric, and land use/land cover data and produces ground surface characteristics used by FLOOD ELEVATION OR DEPTH, WAVE CONDITIONS, and FLOOD EXTENT; - 3.
-FLOOD ELEVATION OR DEPTH accepts the output from FLOODS and TERRAIN and produces a stillwater flood surface and site-specific flood depths throughout the area inundated by a flood event; - 4.
-WAVE CONDITIONS accepts the output from FLOODS, FLOOD ELEVATION OR DEPTH, and TERRAIN and produces wave characteristics and wave elevations throughout the area inundated by a coastal flood event: - 5.
-FLOOD EXTENT accepts the output from FLOOD ELEVATION OR DEPTH, TERRAIN, and WAVE CONDITIONS and generates the horizontal limits of flooding for a flood event;
+FLOOD ELEVATION OR DEPTH accepts the output from FLOOD and TERRAIN and produces a stillwater flood surface and site-specific flood depths throughout the area inundated by a flood event; - 4.
+WAVE CONDITIONS accepts the output from FLOODS, FLOOD ELEVATION OR DEPTH, and TERRAIN and produces wave characteristics and wave elevations throughout the area inundated by a coastal flood event;

-- 6. DAMAGE accepts the output from FLOOD ELEVATION OR DEPTH and WAVE CONDITIONS and generates flood damage to personal residential property; - 7.
+- 5. FLOOD EXTENT accepts the output from FLOOD ELEVATION OR DEPTH, TERRAIN, and WAVE CONDITIONS and generates the horizontal limits of flooding for a flood event; - 6.
+DAMAGE accepts the output from FLOOD ELEVATION OR DEPTH and WAVE CONDITIONS and generates flood damage to personal residential property; - 7.
 FLOOD LOSS COSTS accepts the output from DAMAGE and generates flood loss costs.